wpmetabox/docs/_docs/extensions/meta-box-builder.md

 For detailed instruction, please see [this tutorial](https://metabox.io/copy-custom-fields-with-meta-box-builder/).

+Please note that once you take the PHP code and remove the settings from the Meta Box Builder, there's no way to edit the field group in the Meta Box Builder directly from the exported code.

+In order to do re-edit the field group, we suggest after taking the PHP code, export the field group settings from Meta Box Builder (see the section below).
+Then whenever you want to edit the field group, just import it back and edit.

 ## Export / Import

 To export one or more field groups, go to the main screen *Meta Box &rarr; Custom Fields*.
 Then click the checkboxes next to the field groups' titles you want to export.
 Then choose **Export** from the Bulk Actions dropdown.
 Then click **Apply**.